 Supplies of the vaccine will reduce in the coming weeks, and around 500,000 fewer doses may be available, so the government may prioritise second doses in April.
-But the Health Secretary confirms that the expectation is that all adults in Scotland will have been offered the first dose by July.
+But the Health Secretary confirmed that the expectation is that all adults in Scotland will have been offered the first dose by July.
+Today's daily vaccination figure is half of what it was yesterday.